Joshua-Enrico/Amzon-React-Firebase/README.md

 ## Technologies used with the following:
 React, js, Firebase, Firebase Cloud Storage, Express.js, stripe.js

+## Warning

+For the moment the local installation is not avaiable due to a few firebase dependencies needes such a login with your own account and container, a full guide to full installation, soon.

 ## Available Scripts

 In the project directory, you can run: